function gtag(){dataLayer.push(arguments);} gtag('js', new Date());

 Key points:

-• outcomes come from real race results
+• Outcomes are derived purely from real race results.

 Virtual Horse Racing